Supported by Digital Ocean

 See, movies are educational.
 (We also learned from Star Wars that blocking trade routes can lead to turmoil, and destroying an entire civilization makes you the bad guy.)

 May the Fourth Be With You.
-Or, as Guardian readers would say, Fourth May Be With You.
+Or, as Guardian readers would say, Fourth of May Be With You.